 - Comprehensive planner options.
 Each team member could manage individual tasks, orders, and deadlines synchronized with access-granted practitioners;

 - Transparent task execution with 24/7 support.
-Your field service operators could change the task status in place, and amendments are automatically saved even if the Internet connection is suspended.
+Your on-site service operators could change the task status in place, and amendments are automatically saved even if the Internet connection is suspended.

-Find the best field service app to explore your business’s remote operations
+Find the best on-site service app to explore your business’s remote operations

-Top 10 KPIs You Should Measure in Field Service Operations
+Top 10 KPIs You Should Measure in Field Support Service Operations

-- First-time fix rate to measure the client satisfaction degree from the issue resolution during the first maintenance visit;
+- First-time fix rate to measure the client satisfaction degree from the issue resolution during the first service visit.

 - Number of a job done to track strengths of the techs assigned;

-- Average reply time to determine the field service dispatcher effectiveness;
+- Average reply time to determine the dispatcher effectiveness;

 - Profit to estimate the financial capacity.